The Juice Online - Rapid Reaction: Former Syracuse coach Jim Boeheim to join ESPN/Westwood One

 Over the years his relationship with the media certainly softened in general, with the usual fireworks here and there each campaign sprinkled in.

-Keep an eye on Boeheim involved in the February 24 game against Notre Dame in the Dome, It's a noon start on one of the ESPN channels, as the university has proclaimed it "Coach Jim Boeheim Day" honoring his career.
+Keep an eye on Boeheim being involved in the February 24 broadcast against Notre Dame in the Dome, It's a noon start on an ESPN channel to be determined, as the university has proclaimed it "Coach Jim Boeheim Day" honoring his career.

 In addition to being SU's Special Assistant to the Director of Athletics, you can now add another post-coaching sidelight: Jim Boeheim - Media Member.
 His take, on college hoops, especially in the needed shorter and less pronounced bursts, will be enjoyable to follow.